 Example: "I can see you're upset, what are you feeling?"

 Explained: Helping kids identify their emotions and communicate them effectively is an important element of positive parenting.
-When children get comfortable actually feeling an emotion and communicating it to others (instead of denying it and trying to MAKE it go away), behaviors have a tendency to be much cleaner and respectful.
+When children get comfortable actually feeling an emotion and communicating it to others (instead of denying it and trying to make it go away), behaviors have a tendency to be much more respectful.

 It takes a lot of practice and patience to consistently swap in these positive phrases.

 A version of this story was originally published March 10, 2020.
 It has been updated.